What Is OCD?

 - Temporary relief from rituals, followed by the doubt returning

 OCD is far more common than most people realize, and it is highly treatable.
+The OCD therapy techniques we use are grounded in decades of clinical research.
 You do not need to wait until symptoms become severe to reach out.
+If anxiety is also part of your experience, our therapists are trained to address both.

 Exposure and Response Prevention (ERP)

-ERP is the most researched and effective form of OCD therapy available.
-Through ERP, you gradually face feared thoughts or situations without performing the usual compulsion.
+ERP is the most researched and effective exposure therapy for OCD available.
+ERP therapy for OCD works by helping you gradually face feared thoughts or situations without performing the usual compulsion.
 Over time, your brain learns that the feared outcome does not require a ritual, and the urgency of the obsession decreases.
-We approach ERP collaboratively and at a pace that feels workable for you.
+We approach ERP therapy for OCD collaboratively and at a pace that feels workable for you.

 Cognitive Behavioral Therapy for OCD

-Cognitive Behavioral Therapy (CBT) helps you understand the connection between your thoughts, feelings, and behaviors.
-For OCD specifically, CBT techniques help identify thought patterns that maintain the OCD cycle and build more flexible ways of responding to intrusive thoughts.
-CBT is often integrated with ERP for a more complete approach.
+Cognitive Behavioral Therapy (CBT) is one of the most well-supported approaches in OCD therapy.
+CBT for OCD helps you understand the connection between your thoughts, feelings, and behaviors.
+Cognitive behavioral therapy for OCD specifically targets the thought patterns that maintain the OCD cycle and builds more flexible ways of responding to intrusive thoughts.
+Cognitive behavioral therapy for OCD is often integrated with ERP for a more complete and lasting approach, addressing both the behaviors driving the cycle and the beliefs underneath them.